 In order to be considered for NEWGEN support applicants should meet the following criteria:

-- Applicants should have an established designer fashion business that has been trading for less than three years in order to enter the first year of NEWGEN.
-Successful NEWGEN applicants are eligible to apply for a maximum of three consecutive years.
+- Applicants should have a designer fashion business that has been actively trading for less than 3 years at the time of applications closing (7th March 2023) in order to enter the first year of NEWGEN.
+Successful NEWGEN applicants are eligible to receive NEWGEN support for a maximum of 3 consecutive years.

 - The NEWGEN initiative is open to all ready-to-wear collections and/or accessories, millinery or jewellery.
 Collections cannot consist of bridalwear or childrenswear.